leomc1118/engw3302-unit2/README.md

 ## Part 1: Setting Up Blinky

 Before QP can start anything, it needs to organize and intialize its variables.
-Starting with:

 ```
 // Blinky class...